hirosystems/docs/docs/stacks-2.1-upgrades.md

 To upgrade your clarinet version, you can refer to [install from a pre-built binary](clarinet/getting-started.md#install-from-a-pre-built-binary) or [install from source using Cargo](clarinet/getting-started.md#install-from-source-using-cargo).

-After installing the latest version of Clarinet, navigate to your project directory and then to `settings/Devnet.toml` (here after referred to as **devnet.toml**).
+After installing the latest version of Clarinet, navigate to your project directory and then to `settings/Devnet.toml` (hereafter referred to as **devnet.toml**).

 Find the section [devnet] with the following settings.